noice-noise/TECH-D/README.md

 # TECH-D

-Technologian Electronic Help Desk  is an interactive stand-alone application that aims to provide students, parents, and visitors the tools and features to quickly and easily navigate university premises, building, services, and rooms.
+Technologian Electronic Help Desk is an interactive stand-alone application that aims to provide students, parents, and visitors the tools and features to quickly and easily navigate university premises, buildings, services, and rooms.

 <p align="center">